 The Medical Council of Canada offers one SAE, the Self Administered Evaluating Examination (SAE – EE), for candidates preparing to take the MCCEE and another SAE, the Self Administered Qualifying Examination Part I (SAE – QEI), for candidates preparing to take the MCCQE Part I. Several forms (or versions) of both the SAE – EE and SAE – QEI are available.
 As candidates prepare for the MCCEE or MCCQE Part I, they can take a form, focus on areas where more studying is needed based on the feedback provided, take another form, etc.

 The SAE is offered over the Internet and consists of 96 questions from six medical disciplines: Medicine, Obstetrics and Gynecology, Pediatrics, Psychiatry and Surgery.
-In the SAE-EE, Preventative Medicine and Community Health (PMCH) questions make up the sixth discipline, while in the SAE-QEI, the sixth discipline is made up of questions dealing with Population Health, and the Ethical, Legal, and Organizational aspects of medicine (PHELO).
+In the SAE-EE, Population, Health, and Ethics (PHE) questions make up the sixth discipline, while in the SAE-QEI, the sixth discipline is made up of questions dealing with Population Health, and the Ethical, Legal, and Organizational aspects of medicine (PHELO).
 Please note that unlike the MCCQE Part I examination, the SAE – QEI does not contain a clinical decision making component.
 While there are plans to develop a future version of the SAE – QEI that will contain clinical decision making items, at present the SAE – QEI can only be used to prepare for the multiple-choice component of the MCCQE Part I.

 The SAE is available 24 hours a day, seven days a week, with very few exceptions.